TheDarkLightX/Intelligent-Daemon-Interface/idi/zk/README.md

 print("Proof digest:", bundle.receipt_path.read_text())
 PY
 ```
-The stub uses SHA-256 commitments to emulate a proof so downstream automation (Tau daemon, ledger, etc.) can proceed even before the real zkVM integration is wired up.
+The stub uses SHA-256 commitments to emulate a proof so downstream automation (Tau daemon, ledger, etc.) can proceed even before the zkVM integration is wired up.

 Batch all manifests under `idi/artifacts/` with:
 ```